 The Felgo installer only installs the packages for your desktop system initially.
 You can add other packages via the Maintenance Tool.
 Please note you'll need a Qt commercial license to distribute your application with Qt for WASM.
 Contact us here to get access to the Felgo for WASM package first.

-The Maintenance Tool is located at the installation directory of your Felgo SDK.
-The executable is called SDKMaintenanceTool.
-Run this application and select Add or remove components and then choose the platforms you want to add.
+The Maintenance Tool is located within the installation directory of your Felgo SDK.
+The executable is called

 Felgo for WebAssembly uses the Emscripten compiler to build C++ portable applications to target browsers with WebAssembly support.

 WebAssembly builds are created statically, which means all libraries and files required by your app are packaged within the binary format for WebAssembly (.wasm).

 WASM apps can only access files that are bundled via the qrc file system.
 In contrast to building for Desktop or the mobile platforms, you also have to add your asset files (images, fonts, etc) to the qrc file.

 RESOURCES += resources.qrc in your .pro file and set the main qml file (i.e.